- This event has passed.

 Hatchbacks may be open but must be kept no higher than the top of the vehicle to prevent blocking the view of those behind you.

 It is requested that all cars remain turned off during the show.
 Feel free to put your car in Accessory Mode to listen to the FM transmission.
 Cars may be turned on periodically to prevent battery drain.

 Can I watch the show from outside my car?
 If so, are chairs and blankets permitted?

 You will be allowed to watch the show from outside your vehicle (within an area of six feet in front of your vehicle).
 Blankets and lawn chairs are welcome.
-Please stay within your assigned parking area (six feet in front of your vehicle), and continue to maintain all social distancing requirements including wearing a mask.
+Please stay within your assigned parking area (six feet in front of your vehicle), and continue to maintain all social distancing requirements.
 Please use common courtesy to others around you.